The Cheapskate's top Prime Day picks for 2018

 Speakers and audio

-The Aomais Life 30W portable Bluetooth speaker: $50.
+The Aomais Life 30W portable Bluetooth speaker: $50 with code RX5JW3FR.
 Like bamboo?
 Check out the front of this bookshelf-style speaker, which features a stylish bamboo bezel, dual drivers and a passive subwoofer.
 And while it looks like something that's meant to stay put, it can play for up to 10 hours on the go, according to Aomais.
 It normally sells for $80.Aomais Life for $50

 The Tribit XSound Go: $28.99 with code TRIBIT08.
 A recent addition to CNET's list of the best Bluetooth speakers, the XSound Go normally sells for $36 -- already a killer deal. it's waterproof and can play for a whopping 24 hours (at medium volume) on a charge.Tribit XSound Go for $29

-Note: Update: We're not seeing the $160 price for the Versa just yet, but we'll keep checking.
-Update No. 2: The Fitbit Versa appeared on our list of embargoed Prime Day deals, but Fitbit tells us no such bargain is planned.
-We regret the error.
-However, the Fitbit Alta HR -- one of CNET's favorite fitness bands of 2017 -- is definitely 40 percent off:Fitbit Alta HR for $89.95